 Origin - Native to the U.S.

 Other info. - This is one of a few late summer to fall blooming asters having arrowhead-shaped lower leaves and light purple ray florets.
 It can be difficult to distinguish from S. drummondii, differing from that species in having very narrow wings, at most, along the lower leaf petioles.
 The green markings on the involucral bracts are typically well-defined and stand out against the paler green of the involucre.
-The plant is found throughout most of the state, as well as the eastern U.S. Its range westward ends rather abruptly along a longitude corresponding roughly to the western boundary of Missouri.
+The plant is found throughout most of Missouri, though much more commonly in the eastern half, as well as the eastern half of the continental U.S. Its range westward ends rather abruptly along a longitude corresponding roughly to the western boundary of Missouri.